kradical/rusty-pl0/README.md

 - install rust compiler
 - install cargo
 - navigate to the root project directory
-- `cargo run < test.pl0` for a syntactically valid pl/0 program
+- `cargo run < test.pl0` to test a syntactically valid pl/0 program
-- `cargo run < err.pl0` for a program with errors
+- `cargo run < err.pl0` to test a program with errors

 As seen above the program reads from stdin.